Bishop's coat of arms

 The sequel, CS 207

-(Next given possibly winter 2023) If you wish to continue on to CS 207, your accounts will be kept, and we will build upon your previous work.
+(Possibly will NOT be given in winter 2025) If you wish to continue on to CS 207, your accounts will be kept, and we will build upon your previous work.
 This course introduces the use of a database, allowing very flexible storage and retrieval of data.
 Expect to learn yet another language, SQL, and do much more extensive PHP programming.
 Authentication and security issues will also be covered.

 I expect you to participate in the weekly labs.
 Work submitted late will receive zero credit. -- 2 delays allowed